uapi-group/docs/minutes/2022-10-05__Image-based-linux-summit.md

 - TPM counters could be used to guard against unwanted rollbacks (downgrade attack).
    - To still allow regular rollback,sliding window of allowed counter values could be used
-   - Counters can only go up, TPM can be reset but lose all keys.
+   - Counters can only go up, need root to change.
+TPM can be reset by root, but lose all keys.
 Updating moves window forward.
    - Systemd at boot will bump counter, with graceful fallback in case counters do not work/not available
    - Vendors increase upper end on new release, increase lower end when cutting out older release
-   - Signed PCR policy will include info about which counters to accept
+   - Signed PCR policy will include info about acceptable counters window
+   - Client will be brought up to speed, as counter can be increased by any value
    - TPM monotonic counter support in tpm2-tools: https://www.mankier.com/1/tpm2_nvincrement
+   - By spec, at least 3 counters per TPM, but nothing uses them anywhere
+   - Does not allow multi-boot systems, as counters would not match
    - Tracked in **TODO #14** systemd to support rollback protection with counters
 - Shim supports secure boot advanced targeting (SBAT), stores counter in signed EFI variable, supports multiple vendors/distros.
 See https://github.com/rhboot/shim/blob/main/SBAT.md for a deep dive.
    - When booting a new version, old version can be marked as invalid, as EFI variables encode component names and minimum version
+   - uses authenticated variables to store the policy (distro + version)
+   - allows multi-boot systems, and cross-vendor/downstream distributions
    - sd-boot/sd-stub already embeds SBAT csv
    - initrd could be covered, too, with additional optional SBAT entries
-   - **TODO #15** add support for SBAT of inner UKI images (initrd), add SBAT to verity signature in DDI
+   - **TODO #15** add support for SBAT of inner UKI images (initrd), add SBAT to verity signature JSON in DDI, if kernel includes SBAT either sd-boot needs to check it through shim, or combined them in the outer UKI SBAT
 ### Distributing OS images
 - rpm-ostree builds OS images on the server side and distributes the resulting tree
    - Optionally, a new layer can be built  locally and overlaid on the base